-Properties which are left vacant for extended periods of time can cause problems for the local environment, the surrounding community and reduce the value of neighbouring homes.
+Properties which are left vacant for extended periods of time can cause problems for the local environment, the surrounding community and attract anti-social behaviour.

 What we can do to help

-Owners of empty homes are entitled to VAT relief on certain renovation costs associated with bringing a property back into use.
+VAT relief may apply for certain renovation costs associated with bringing a property back into use.
 If a property has been empty for 2 years or more the standard rate of VAT is reduced down to 5% on renovations.
-Please contact the Empty Homes Officer if you require a letter to state how long the property has been unoccupied.
-There are also other exemptions with regard to VAT, such as properties which are Listed.
+Homes empty for 10 or more years can apply 0% VAT for materials used in renovation works.
+Please contact the Empty Homes Officer using the contact email, if you require a letter to state how long the property has been unoccupied.
+There are also other exemptions with regard to VAT, such as properties which are listed.
 It is worth looking on the HMRC website to find out more.

 Report an Empty Property

 If you are concerned or aware of an empty property, please contact us.